Allows seeing all statements sent to DB via JDBC. It helps

 private List<Comment> tags = new ArrayList<>(); // List will be used

-has one technical ID, how come it can be duplicated?
+Comment has one technical ID, how come it can be duplicated?
 Let's model

-.
+the table comment differently: only has columns post_id and comment_text.
 Now, the mapping can be done like following@ElementCollection

 @CollectionTable(name="comment", joinColumns=@JoinColumn(name="post_id"))